 The result of both async operations is a PushNotificationChannel object.
 This object contains the channel URI in its Uri property, along with an ExpirationTime to indicate the deadline for refreshing that channel.
 A Close method specifically terminates the channel if needed, and most importantly is the PushNotificationReceived event, which is again what’s fired when the app is in the foreground and a push notification is received through this channel.

-The lifetime of a channel URI is 30 days, after which WNS will reject any requests made for that channel.
+The lifetime of a channel URI is 30 days, after which WNS rejects any requests made for that channel.
 App code thus needs to refresh those URIs with the create methods above at least once every 30 days and send those URIs to its service.
-A good strategy for this is as follows:
+Here’s a good strategy:

 On first launch, request a channel URI and save the string in the Uri property in your local app data.
-Because channel URIs are specific to a device, they should not be stored in your roaming app data.
+Because channel URIs are specific to a device, do not store them in your roaming app data.

 On subsequent launches, request a channel URI again and compare it to the one previously saved.
 If it’s different, send it to the service, or send it and let the service replace an older one if necessary.